cris6h16/hibernate-quick-guide/README.md

 ### Access to environment variables

 You can access to environment variables in the `hibernate.cfg.xml` file using the `${ENV_VAR}` syntax.
+Take care the access to environment variables in linux are a common problem, a related problem happened to me.

 ## 3. Hibernate SessionFactory